-“How do we bring tangible consequences? … Scholarships are kept in the North, but data is abstracted from the South.
+“How do we bring tangible consequences? … scholarships are kept in the North, but data is abstracted from the South.
 So how do we therefore then create meaningful, equitable, genuinely positive partnerships and collaborations?”
 Stanley Kimaren, Indigenous Livelihoods, Enhancement Partners, Kenya

-This also links to Stanley Kimaren’s other point, quoted previously, of the need to establish research and knowledge hubs.
-Adam Branch and Laury Ocen (2019) highlight their concern if the focus is solely on indigenous/traditional knowledge and working with indigenous collaborators at the expense of ignoring and “downgrading” local universities and academics.
-In addition, they suggest that western researchers should attend and join (if invited) academic debates and agendas happening in local universities and research centres as research projects can then evolve from long-term relationships.
-This idea was also supported by Giovanna Fassetta and Maria Grazia Imperiale (2019) who propose “knowledge exchange/building workshops for researchers and practitioners aiming to work in international development projects with Indigenous communities”.
-Such an approach can help avoid another issue that arises where western academics define a research question before they have found partners / collaborators.
-The result being that the project is directed predominantly by the western academics and there is not an equal collaboration in terms of setting the aims and objectives of the research or in terms of the resultant allocation of research funding.
+This also links to Stanley Kimaren’s other point, quoted previously, about the need to establish research and knowledge hubs.
+Adam Branch and Laury Ocen (2019) highlight their concern when western researchers are trying to gain indigenous or traditional knowledge.
+What can happen is that local academics are bypassed with western researchers choosing to collaborate directly with indigenous communities instead, leading to the “downgrading” of local university academics.
+Instead, they suggest that western researchers should attend and join (if invited) academic debates and agendas happening in local universities and research centres so research projects can then evolve from long-term relationships.
+This idea was also supported by Giovanna Fassetta and Maria Grazia Imperiale (2019) who propose “knowledge exchange/building workshops for researchers and practitioners aiming to work in international development projects with indigenous communities”.
+Such an approach can help avoid another issue that can arise when western academics define a research question before they have found local partners or collaborators.
+That is, the project ends up being directed predominantly by the western academics and there is not an equal collaboration with local partners or collaborators in terms of setting aims and objectives for the research, or in terms of the resultant allocation of research funding.

-These comments and suggestions match my own experience of working with Amrita Vishwa Vidyapeetham that came out of a long-term connection I have with Professor Santhosh Kumar and discussions we had about the work Amrita was already undertaking with indigenous communities in Kerala and Tamil Nadu states in India.
-Therefore I propose that western universities should look to work with universities and academics who have close local links with indigenous communities (where possible), or perhaps researchers based at local Non-Governmental Organisations (NGOs), as that can help strengthen local knowledge centres and research hubs.
-It will also help “create meaningful, equitable, genuinely positive partnerships and collaborations”.
-The AHRC and ESRC already have funding calls for research networking grants and provide a mechanism to help establish collaborations and support knowledge exchange.
-But perhaps this type of funding needs to be strengthened and designed more to support the establishment of longer-term relationships rather than short-term activities and include scholarships for academics based in the Global South so that local knowledge centres and research hubs can be more easily established and sustained.
+These comments and suggestions match my own experience of working with Amrita Vishwa Vidyapeetham that evolved from the long-term connection I have with Professor Santhosh Kumar and discussions we had about the work that Amrita was already undertaking with indigenous communities in Kerala and Tamil Nadu states in India.
+Therefore, I propose that western universities should look to work with local universities and academics who have close links with indigenous communities (where possible), or perhaps researchers based at local Non-Governmental Organisations (NGOs), as this could help strengthen local knowledge centres and research hubs.
+It can also help “create meaningful, equitable, genuinely positive partnerships and collaborations”.
+The AHRC and ESRC already have funding calls for research networking grants that provide a mechanism to help establish collaborations and support knowledge exchange.
+But perhaps this type of funding needs to be strengthened and designed in a way that supports the establishment of longer-term relationships rather than short-term activities and include scholarships for academics based in the Global South, so that local knowledge centres and research hubs can be more easily established and sustained.

 To my knowledge, the current grant review processes only include UK-based academics.
-However, if we want to build “truly equitable partnerships, to facilitate co-creation, co-production [and] co ownership of research outputs”, as pointed about by Stanley Kimaren, it seems inappropriate to exclude the voices of indigenous communities and universities and NGOs from the Global South (working with indigenous communities) in the review process.
-Whether that be for networking research grants or other types of grants and schemes such as the Global Challenges Research Fund (GCRF, 2021).
+However, if we want to build “truly equitable partnerships, to facilitate co-creation, co-production [and] co-ownership of research outputs”, as pointed about by Stanley Kimaren, it seems inappropriate to exclude the voices of indigenous communities and universities and NGOs from the Global South (working with indigenous communities) in the review process.
+Whether that be for networking research grants or other types of funding schemes such as the Global Challenges Research Fund (GCRF, 2021).
 Therefore, I suggest that there are more appropriate ways of conducting peer reviews for indigenous research.
 There was a strong desire from participants at the workshop in Brazil to play a role in helping to find solutions to this challenge.

-Another proposal made during the workshop in Brazil was to have a two-stage process for funding so that the first stage is for detailed planning and exploration of ideas and the second stage for implementation.
+Another proposal made during the workshop in Brazil was to have a two-stage process for funding calls: the first stage being for detailed planning and exploration of ideas, and the second stage for implementation.